 - Warm the center of the body first – chest, neck, head, and groin – using an electric blanket if available, or use skin-to-skin-contact under loose, dry layers of blankets, clothing, towels, or sheets

 - Warm, nonalcoholic, beverages can help increase body temperatures if the victim is conscious

 Frostbite is an injury to the body that is caused by freezing.
-Frostbite causes a loss of feeling and color in affected areas, typically the nose, ears, cheeks, fingers or toes.
-Signs of frostbite include redness or pain in any skin area, a white or grayish-yellow skin area, skin that feels unusually firm or waxy and numb.
+Frostbite causes a loss of feeling and color in affected areas, typically the nose, ears, cheeks, fingers, or toes.
+Signs of frostbite include redness or pain in any skin area, a white or grayish-yellow skin area, and skin that feels unusually firm or waxy and numb.

 What to do: